beancount/docs/docs/a_comparison_of_beancount_and_ledger_hledger.md

 -   HLedger, on the other hand, uses global precision settings. [<span class="underline">The whole file is processed first, then the precisions are derived from the most precise numbers seen in the entire input file.</span>](https://groups.google.com/d/msg/ledger-cli/m-TgILbfrwA/SoGZDNhlDOkJ)

--   At the moment, Beancount uses a [<span class="underline">constant value</span>](https://bitbucket.org/blais/beancount/src/c194c7fa6c15a0356e9d26b20b471f0868843c42/src/python/beancount/core/complete.py?at=default#cl-25) for the tolerance used in its [<span class="underline">balance checking algorithm</span>](https://bitbucket.org/blais/beancount/src/c194c7fa6c15a0356e9d26b20b471f0868843c42/src/python/beancount/ops/validation.py?at=default#cl-391) (0.005 of any unit).
+-   At the moment, Beancount uses a constant value for the tolerance used in its balance checking algorithm (0.005 of any unit).
 This is weak and should, at the very least, be commodity-dependent, if not also dependent on the particular account in which the commodity is used.
 Ultimately, it depends on the numbers of digits used to represent the particular postings.
 We have a [<span class="underline">proposal</span>](precision_tolerances.md) en route to fix this.

 I am planning to fix this: Beancount will eventually derive its precision using a method entirely *local* to each transaction, perhaps with a global value for defaults (this is still in the works - *Oct 2014*).
 Half of the most precise digit will be the tolerance.
 This will be derived similarly to HLedger’s method, but for each transaction separately.
 This will allow the user to use an arbitrary precision, simply by inserting more digits in the input.
 Only fractional digits will be used to derive precision.
 No global effect implied by transactions will be applied.
 No transaction should ever affect any other transaction’s balancing context. [<span class="underline">Rounding error will be optionally accumulated to an Equity account if you want to monitor it</span>](https://groups.google.com/d/msg/ledger-cli/m-TgILbfrwA/YjkmOM3LHXIJ).